 Part of the parsley family, this plant has a long history as a spice and a medicine.

-Pungent, sharp, and slightly sweet, the greenish brown powder of this herb is an essential ingredient in Mexican, Indian and Jamaican cuisine.
+This spice is pungent, sharp, and slightly sweet.
+The greenish brown powder of this herb is an essential ingredient in Mexican, Indian and Jamaican cuisine.
 Flavour your goat or chicken curry with it, by lightly sautéing the cumin seeds in oil, before adding onion and the other ingredients.
 It’s a good source of Iron, Manganese, and other vitamins and minerals, as well as being a staple of the folk-medicine cabinet, for relieving menstrual cramps, relief of diuretic problems and as a poultice, relief for a swollen or sore throat.

 Fenugreek – Multiple Choices